 In addition to tracking performance measures, GHMPO will produce an annual report that details the progress on implementing the WPTSP.
-This report should include progress on near- and long-term goals.
-This report can also be a place to celebrate the successes that the region has achieved in delivering new projects, incorporating safety standards, adopting new guidelines.
+This report should include progress on near- and longterm goals.
+It can also be a place to celebrate the successes that the region has achieved in delivering new projects, incorporating safety standards, and adopting new guidelines.
 The Technical Safety Subcommittee should guide the development of this report, including identifying the metrics to report annually.
 Some metrics that might be included in the report include:

+- > Crash Data.

-- Crash Data - Events and Outreach
+- > Events and Outreach.

-- > Public Education Campaigns
+- > Public Education Campaigns.

-- > Funding Secured
+- > Funding Secured.

-- > Funding Invested
+- > Funding Invested.

-- > Completed, Ongoing, or Upcoming Projects

-- > Before and After project crash outcomes

-- > Proven Safety Countermeasures implemented

-- > New or updated plans, guidelines, and resources
+- > Completed, Ongoing, or Upcoming Projects. - > Before and After project crash outcomes. - > Proven Safety Countermeasures implemented. - > New or updated plans, guidelines, and resources.